 - The machinery that produce proteins (the ribosome and associated proteins)

-These targets are absent or different in the cells of humans and other mammals, which means that the antibiotics usually do not harm our cells but are specific for bacteria.
+These targets are absent or structurally different in human and mammalian cells, which means that antibiotics usually do not harm our cells.
 However, antibiotics can in some cases have unpleasant side effects.
 Read more under Why should I care? – Risks for the individual and society.

 Narrow-spectrum and broad-spectrum antibiotics

 Antibiotics can either have a narrow or broad spectrum of activity.
-Narrow-spectrum antibiotics are more specific and only active against certain groups or strains of bacteria.
+Narrow-spectrum antibiotics are more specific and are only active against certain groups or strains of bacteria.
 Broad-spectrum antibiotics instead inhibit a wider range of bacteria.
-Narrow-spectrum antibiotics are to prefer since the effect on other, non-disease causing bacteria are more limited.
-Unfortunately broad-spectrum antibiotics are often used since it can be difficult for doctors to diagnose the correct bacteria in time or when knowledge about how to correctly treat an infection is lacking.
+Narrow-spectrum antibiotics are generally preferable since the effect on other non-disease causing bacteria is more limited.
+Unfortunately, broad-spectrum antibiotics are often used since it can be difficult for doctors to diagnose the infectious agent due to a lack of training and/or available diagnostic tools.
 For more information, see How did we end up here – Use and inappropriate use – In human medicine.

 See also these selected resources for more details on different antibiotics and their mechanisms of action.